-32.33.
-Directions
+33. Directions

-- (1) If the Commissioner of Data Protection is satisfied, after duly conducting all reasonable and necessary inspections and investigations, that a Data Controller has contravened or is contravening the Law or Regulations made for the purpose of the Law, he may issue a direction requiring him to do either or both of the following: - (a) to do or refrain from doing any act or thing within such time as may specified in the direction; or - (b) to refrain from Processing any Personal Data specified in the direction or to refrain from Processing Personal Data for a purpose or in a manner specified in the direction. - (2) The Commissioner of Data Protection shall carry out, as a minimum, due process by means of undertaking all the reasonable and necessary inspections and investigations to be adequately satisfied to establish the Data Controller's contravention with the Law or Regulations made for the purposes of this Law. - (3) A direction issued under Article $\frac{32(1)}{33(1)}$ shall contain: - (a) a statement of the contravention of the Law or Regulations which the Commissioner of Data Protection is satisfied is being or has been committed; and - (b) a statement to the effect that the Data Controller may seek a review by the Court of the decision of the Commissioner of Data Protection to issue the Direction. - (4) A Data Controller who fails to comply with a direction of the Commissioner of Data Protection under this part of the Law contravenes this law and may be subject to fines and liable for payment of compensation. - (5) A Data Controller may ask the Commissioner of Data Protection to review the direction within fourteen (14) days of receiving a direction under this part of the Law.
-The Commissioner of Data Protection may receive further submissions and amend or discontinue the direction.
+- (1) If the Commissioner of Data Protection is satisfied, after duly conducting all reasonable and necessary inspections and investigations, that a Data Controller has contravened or is contravening the Law or Regulations made for the purpose of the Law, he may issue a direction requiring him to do either or both of the following: - (a) to do or refrain from doing any act or thing within such time as may specified in the direction; or - (b) to refrain from Processing any Personal Data specified in the direction or to refrain from Processing Personal Data for a purpose or in a manner specified in the direction. - (2) The Commissioner of Data Protection shall carry out, as a minimum, due process by means of undertaking all the reasonable and necessary inspections and investigations to be adequately satisfied to establish the Data Controller's contravention with the Law or Regulations made for the purposes of this Law. - (3) A direction issued under Article 33(1) shall contain: - (a) a statement of the contravention of the Law or Regulations which the Commissioner of Data Protection is satisfied is being or has been committed; and - (b) a statement to the effect that the Data Controller may seek a review by the Court of the decision of the Commissioner of Data Protection to issue the direction. - (4) A Data Controller who fails to comply with a direction of the Commissioner of Data Protection under this part of the Law contravenes this law and may be subject to fines and liable for payment of compensation. - (5) If the Commissioner of Data Protection considers that the Data Controller or any officer of it has failed to comply with the direction, he may apply to the Court for one or more of the following orders; - (a) an order directing the Data Controller or officer to comply with the direction or any provision of the Law or the Regulations or of any legislation administered by the Commissioner of Data Protection relevant to the issue of the direction: